-Questions Responses Comply with key elements of
+Responses Comply with key elements of

 an effective BCP as per

 Section 2.1.3

-2. Where is the Kept on SharePoint for Before a plan can be tested,
+Kept on SharePoint for Before a plan can be tested,

-company's BCP kept the whole company to employers and employees need
+the whole company to employers and employees need

-and who has access to view.
+view.
 The complete IT to be familiar with the content of

-this document? department.
+department.
 At the the plan and their role in the

 Disaster Recovery response and recovery.
 This

 Site.
 UNIVERSITY of can be done by reading through

 WESTERN CA the plan together and

 discussing how you would apply

 it to a fictional scenario.

-5. Does business Yes Get senior management
+Yes Get senior management

-continuity and disaster involved and keep them
+involved and keep them

-recovery readiness committed.
+committed.

-have support of top

-management in your

-organization?

-6. What happens if key Vendors are on In order for a plan to succeed,
+Vendors are on In order for a plan to succeed,

-personnel are not standby to assist. there must be multiple agency
+standby to assist. there must be multiple agency

-available during a Support from vendors. cooperation and involvement.
+Support from vendors. cooperation and involvement.

-disaster?
 There is an agreement

 with third party

 vendors for technical

+Kept on SharePoint for the whole company to view.
+The complete IT department.
+At the Disaster Recovery Site.
+Yes Vendors are on standby to assist.
+Support from vendors.
+There is an agreement with third party

 support in the event of

 a disaster.

 8. How often is the BCP Annually.
-Real time Koop the plan current Undate

-Keep the plan current - Update
+Real time Keep the plan current - Update

 reviewed and updated? replication, that allows the plan as applications gets

 all new applications to updated

 be included

 automatically.

 9. How are business By the use of a matrix.
 Identify critical businesses and

 critical applications A Business Impact supporting functions and

 identified?
 Analysis Tool is used perform business impact

 to determine the analyses.

 impact of each

 application.

 13. How often do you Every 6 months.
 We Test the business recovery

 perform a BCP test? do not pass all the process and evaluate test

 When tested, what were time.
 Once a year an results

 the results?
 ICT test is performed.

-This is a tochnical tast the
+This is a technical test the

-to ensure that we are
+to ensure that we are PE

 able to restore all

 servers.
 A user test is

 done once a year to

 ensure that all

 applications restored

-15 Door the company are fully operational.
-Identify your recovery point
+are fully operational.

 15. Does the company Yes, form part of the Identify your recovery point

 BCP highlight what are BIA. objective (RPO) and recovery

 acceptable downtimes? time objective (RTO), making

 sure your data protection

 solutions can meet these

 requirements.